-In Deus Ex, Anna Navarre's preferred method of law enforcement is to sneak in and kill everything in sight.
-She was the reason why you didn't go back to Unatco without pay during the Battery Park Mission is because she wrote a good report for you and claimed the NSF were beyond negotiation.
+- In Deus Ex, Anna Navarre's preferred method of law enforcement is to sneak in and kill everything in sight.
+The reason why you didn't go back to UNATCO without pay after the Battery Park Mission is because she wrote a good report for you and claimed the NSF were beyond negotiation.

 " You got the right idea.
 Cap the bastards before the lawyers get involved."

 - In fact, that is UNATCO procedure on the ground level, most of the troops wants to shoot first and ask questions later.
 Even if it means racking up a huge civilian bodycount.